sQUlearn/squlearn/docs/user_guide/quantum_reservoir_computing.rst

     qrc = QRCClassifier(pqc, executor=exec, ml_model="linear", num_operators=200)

 The :class:`QRCClassifier` takes our prepared :class:`EncodingCircuit` and a machine learning method of our choice with linear regression as the default setting.
-In the last argument we can set the number of observables :math:`M`, which will randomly chosen in order to measure the circuit and create the output vector :math:`\vec{v}` of size :math:`M`.
+In the last argument we can set the number of observables :math:`M`, which will be randomly chosen in order to measure the circuit and create the output vector :math:`\vec{v}` of size :math:`M`.
 For closer instructions on the :class:`Executor` class we refer to :ref:`executor_user_guide` in the user guideline.